-Tulliallan Primary School uses the following training course ASCIA eTraining course.
+Tulliallan Primary School uses the following training course ASCIA eTraining course and face-to-face anaphylaxis course with 22579VIC, or 22578VIC or 10710 NAT.

-Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including First Aid Officer or School Anaphylaxis Supervisor.
+Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including First Aid Officer or School Anaphylaxis Supervisor].
 Each briefing will address: